project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_user.md

 ## Overview

-A user is created in an organization to perform different task or the roles.
-The created user should be authenticated and assigned to a channel with a specific role.
+A user is created in an organization to perform different task or roles.
+The created user should be authenticated and assigned to a organization and a channel.
 For example, a system administrator is the root user of the organisation who manages end-to-end system.

 ### Taskflow
 A user can be created using Create User API and associated with an organization using channel ID.